loucadufault/louca_dufault_test/Question_C/README.md

 ### Actor
 Admin
 ### Intention
-The intention of admin is to initialize an instance of GeoLRUCache by selecting a machine hosting an origin instance to act as origin server and providing it with parameters to configure the eventual Proxy instances hosted on proxy servers.
+The intention of admin is to initialize an instance of GeoLRUCache by selecting a machine hosting an Origin instance to act as origin server and providing it with parameters to configure the eventual Proxy instances hosted on proxy servers.

 ### Preconditions
-There exists a server upon which the origin instance may be hosted that also hosts a database (either locally or virtually)
+There exists a server upon which the Origin instance may be hosted, that also hosts a database (either locally or virtually).

 ### Main Scenario
-Admin provides the parameters to configure the LRUCache instances of the eventual Proxy instances to the Origin class Admin provides the reference to the database
+Admin provides the parameters to configure the LRUCache instances of the eventual Proxy instances, and the database instance representing Database actor to initialize an Origin instance that will be hosted on the origin server.

+Admin provides the Origin instances with a dictionary of potential servers where the keys are the coordinates of each server, and the values are the server instances themselves (left as an abstract concept since it is outside of the scope of this assignemnt).

+Admin adds proxies to the GeoLRUCache network, by specifying the coordinates of the server that will host the new Proxy instance amongst the keys in the dictionary of potential servers.

+New Proxy instances are initialized (each with its personal LRUCache instance) and each is mapped to a distinct proxy server with distinct coordinates, and references to these proxies servers are kept in the Origin instance for future assignment of clients to proxy servers.

 ## Request from the origin server a reference to the nearest proxy by providing its coordinates